open-wc/open-wc/packages/es-dev-server/README.md

   es-dev-server --file-extensions .ts --node-resolve --babel --open
   ```

-  To add support for experimental features that are normally handled by the typescript compiler, you can add extra babel plugins.
-Because typescript implements the legacy decorators proposal, you need to add the legacy flag and add class properties in loose mode:
+  To add support for experimental features that are normally handled by the typescript compiler, you can add extra babel plugins:

   1. Install the plugins:
   ```bash